MiguelSombrero/fifteen-puzzle-solver/documentation/tests.md

 ### fifteenpuzzlesolver.domain

 This package contains classes for algorithms and puzzles.
-Test coverage is ~ 89%, although I'm not happy with the tests of AStar class: I found it hard to test correctness of search method.
-Also IDAStar class is missing tests.
+Test coverage is ~ 95%, although I'm not happy with the tests of AStar and IDAStar classes: I found it hard to test correctness of search() method.
+There could be also more tests about finding optimal solution.

 ![Coverage](https://github.com/MiguelSombrero/fifteen-puzzle-solver/blob/master/documentation/pics/domain_coverage.png)

 ### fifteenpuzzlesolver.service

 Package contains only PuzzleService class, which provides methods for generating and solving puzzles.
-Test coverage is ~ 30%.
-I haven't found good way to test benchmarking methods, which why test coverage remains that low.
+Test coverage is ~ 80-100%.
+I'm using mock classes for mocking PuzzleSolvers, so that I can tests benchmark methods correctly.

 ![Coverage](https://github.com/MiguelSombrero/fifteen-puzzle-solver/blob/master/documentation/pics/service_coverage.png)

 ### fifteenpuzzlesolver.utils

 Package contains data structures and puzzle generator.
-Test coverage is 100%.
+Test coverage is near 100%.
 With PuzzleGenerator class I mainly tested that the returned puzzles are 'valid' puzzles.

 ![Coverage](https://github.com/MiguelSombrero/fifteen-puzzle-solver/blob/master/documentation/pics/utils_coverage.png)

 ## Manual testing

+UNDER CONSTRUCTION

 ## Performance testing

 All performance tests are performed with the following idea:

-- Generate set of 20 random puzzles (with generatePuzzleByMoves method) with n moves (n is rising 5, 10, 20, ...)
+- Generate set of n random puzzles (with generatePuzzleByMoves method) with x moves (x is rising 5, 10, 20, ...)
-- Solve each 20 puzzles set with all the heuristics and calcutate average solving time and average moves for each set and each heuristic
+- Solve each n puzzles set with all the heuristics and calcutate average solving time and average moves for each set and each heuristic

-**Notice: after puzzles with 80 moves, benchmarking is done with 10 puzzles sets to save some time**

 Explanation of table column names:

 - Hardness = Number of moves used to generate puzzle
+- n = Number of puzzles solved when calculating averages
+- e = Application crashed due to a OutOfMemory error
+- "-" = Out of patience (solving took too long to wait)
 - Time = Average time for solving puzzle
 - Moves = Average of used moves for solving puzzle
 - A* position = A* algorithm with position based heuristics